Other Locations

 Manor Park Station, also near to Wanstead Flats, did have a nice selection of ferns in an open drain channel on Platform 1.
 These included hart's-tongue fern, black spleenwort Asplenium adiantum-nigrum and male fern Dryopteris filix-mas.
 Hart's-tongue fern does remain (in 2017) on the brick wall to the south of the station platforms, but the rest are now gone as the drainage channel has been covered over.
 In more recent years - certainly from 2012 and through to 2015 - between the rails at the station was a good crop of tomato Lycopersicon esculentum - the result of someone's sandwich, perhaps?

 Road-sides and the front-walls of gardens harbour a variety of plants, either spontaneously occurring or escaping from adjacent front gardens.
 Near to Manor Park Station, in Manor Park Road and adjacent streets, shaggy soldier Galinsoga ciliata grows, particularly near the bases of roadside trees.
 Considering that this has not been found in areas surveyed more in depth than the streets, this was thought worthy of a mention.
 A millet, as yet unidentified, grows profusely in Manor Park Road also.
 At the base of St. Nicholas Church in Gladding Road, and also by old walls elsewhere in the vicinity, grows pellitory-of-the-wall Parietaria judaica.
 This species has been seen to increase during recent years, perhaps helped by a lessening of the pavement plant-poisoning routine nowadays.
 Along Capel Road, at the Manor Park end and by the tall wall between Gladding and Whitta Roads, a specimen of cotoneaster Cotoneaster sp. has persisted for a couple of years - at least until 2017 - despite the occasional weed-killer sprays that the council use to control unwanted street-growth.
-Further east along the road, towards Forest Gate, a healthy specimen of polypody Polypodium vulgare was noticed growing on top of the wall of the Golden Fleece pub in January 2016, and further down the road a specimen of black spleenwort Asplenium adiantum-nigrum was growing on a front-garden wall in March 2012, with more of the same species as well as wall rue Asplenium ruta-muraria by 2016 - the first of this species recorded in the area.
+Further west along the road, towards Forest Gate, a healthy specimen of polypody Polypodium vulgare was noticed growing on top of the wall of the Golden Fleece pub in January 2016, and further down the road a specimen of black spleenwort Asplenium adiantum-nigrum was growing on a front-garden wall in March 2012, with more of the same species as well as wall rue Asplenium ruta-muraria by 2016 - the first of this species recorded in the area.
 These houses face north, and are therefore shaded from much of the Sun, which may help the development of ferns.
 At the base of my own wall in Capel Road, mind-your-own-business Soleirolia soleirolii has occurred, and may be seen in similar locations by other houses.
+Furthur along Capel Road, at its junction with Tylney Road, in June 2024 the side wall of a house was seen to harbour the only known (at the time) specimen of the rustyback fern Ceterach officinarum in the area.

 Aldersbrook WoodAldersbrook Wood